Special Educational Needs & Disabilities

 How will I be involved in discussions about and planning for my child’s education?

 All parents are encouraged to contribute to their child’s education.
-This may be through informal discussions with the class teacher, discussions during parents’ evenings, during discussions with the SENCO and during discussions about your child’s IEP when appropriate.
+This may be through informal discussions with the class teacher, discussions during parents’ evenings, during discussions with the SENCO and during discussions about your child’s IEP and One Page Profile when appropriate.

 Mental Health First Aider